ankrutik/notes/aws/solutions_arch_cert/notes.md

 Issues:

-- multiple EC2 instances using the same NAT instance can overwhelm it, can increase isntance size
+- multiple EC2 instances using the same NAT instance can overwhelm it, can increase instance size
 - can create HA by using autoscaling groups, multiple subnets in different AZs, and script to automate failover
 - behind security groups